neektza/nikicajokic.me/_posts/2014-07-14-concurrency_primitives_and_abstractions_in_ruby.md

 Since there are many posts out there that focus on explaining how to build a concurrent system by relying on these abstractions, in the next two posts we'll focus instead on how these abstractions are implemented from basic building blocks - threads, fibers et al.

-Next post will explain the main ideas behind EvenMachine and dig into its implementation details to paint a clearer picture of what EventMachine is all about.
+[Next post](/eventmachine_internals_and_the_reactor_pattern) will explain the main ideas behind EvenMachine and dig into its implementation details to paint a clearer picture of what EventMachine is all about.

----

-<div id="funnelFormContainer"></div>
-<script type="text/javascript" src="//funnelnow.com/widget/363"></script>

 ---